The Dorset Walk 2019 will soon be here - this it year will commence on Friday 12th July.

 As the walk has grown, we are more than ever in need for people to come down and help (not walk).
 The 'camp' has become an essential part of the charity event and the people that have given their time to this aspect, have been invaluable.
 If you are able to support in any way (you don't need particular skills - just able to offer your time) please get in touch.

 The costs of the walk are an annual annoyance.
-To organise and run this trip costs 'money' - the £85 charged to each participant doesn't quite cover the costs, each person taking part costs us about £25 each.
+To organise and run this trip costs 'money' - the £85 charged to each participant doesn't quite cover the costs, each person taking part costs us about £125 each.
 We keep the cost as low as possible to enable as many people as possible to take part.
-The sponsorship we manage to raise, obviously prevents the money rasied by individuals being used to cover costs.
+The sponsorship we manage to achieve, obviously prevents the money rasied by individuals being used to cover costs.
 The Holy Grail is to get all costs covered, so that every penny that is rasied/paid becomes 'profit' that can go straight to our charitable causes.

 How can i book?